Homeschool Year Two: Our Rhythms & Priorities

 Another big focus for us this year is actually doing less when it comes to outside activities.

-Not because activities are bad, we genuinely love fun experiences, field trips, sports, and opportunities for our kids to explore their interests.
-There are so many wonderful things we could fill our calendar with: music lessons, basketball, dance, gymnastics, extracurricular homeschool classes, and the list goes on.
+We genuinely love fun experiences, packing everyone up and embracing the chaos, field trips, sports, and opportunities for our kids to explore their interests.
+There are so many wonderful things we could fill our calendar with!
+But I’ve realized that more isn’t always better…even when I feel the pressure or guilt that maybe I’m not doing enough.

 One of the biggest reasons we chose homeschooling was for the flexibility and freedom it provides.
-We wanted a slower, more home-centered lifestyle where we have margin to be together, pursue interests, and enjoy our days without constantly feeling rushed.
+We wanted a slower, more home-centered lifestyle where we have margin to be together and enjoy our days without constantly feeling rushed.

 The reality is, even good things can become too much when there are too many of them.
 A full calendar can quickly turn into exhausted kids, a tired mom, and losing some of the very reasons we chose this lifestyle in the first place.